imreyesjorge/root-startpage/README.md

 ## Build

-Once edited, run `npm run build` and the page will be stored in `docs`.
+Once edited, open a terminal in the project directory and  run `npm run build` and the page will be stored in `docs`.